Fork-tailed woodnymph: Breeding

 The fork-tailed woodnymph's breeding seasons vary widely across its large range; it nests somewhere in every month of the year.
 Nests in Ecuador were a tiny cup of seed down bound with spiderweb with some lichen on the outside.
 They were attached with spiderweb to a horizontal branch between 1.5 and 2.5 m above the ground.
 The female incubates the clutch of two eggs for about 15 days and fledging occurs 22 to 25 days after hatch.

 Vocalization

 The fork-tailed woodnymph's song varies somewhat geographically.
 In Ecuador and Peru it is "an incessant series of high-pitched bisyllabic, thin wiry notes 'see-tseet...see-tseet....see-tseet...'".
 In eastern Venezuela it is describes as a "repeated variable series of 3–7 insect-like pulsing notes 'tsee-see-see....tsee-see-see-see-see...tsee-see-see...'".
 When perched it gives "a monotonously repeated single chip" and in flight "short dry chips [as a] dry trill or chatter".

 Status

-The IUCN has assessed the fork-tailed woodnymph as being of Least Concern.
+The IUCN conservation status for the fork-tailed woodnymph lists it as being of "least concern".
 It has a very large range, but its population size and trend are not known.
 No immediate threats have been identified.
 It is considered common over much of its range and occurs in several protected areas.
 However, in some parts of Brazil, Colombia, and Paraguay deforestation might threaten it.